R40 (New York City Subway car): History

-Safety Concerns and Controversies
+Safety concerns and controversies

 Within months of the first cars being delivered, safety concerns and controversies surrounded the new slant-ended design.
 Due to the lack of handholds on the slant-ends, concerns were raised that passengers walking in between cars could fall onto the tracks.
 As a temporary fix, the NYCTA ordered conductors to lock the doors at the slant ends of each car.
 Meanwhile, the director of design at Raymond Loewy claimed that there was to be no passage between subway cars; the doors were to be locked and thus the safety features would have been unneeded.
 In November 1968, the NYCTA began modifying the slant-ended fleet at a cost of $400,000 with large grab rails and pantograph gates, which effectively destroyed Loewy's design, but allowed passengers to travel safely between cars.
 Moreover, a transit union newspaper reported that the modifications were necessary as "there is reason to believe" the cars would be deformed if they bumped, and re-iterated that the slant ends posed a danger to passengers walking in between cars.

 As an even more drastic measure, the NYCTA announced that the remaining 100 R40A cars on order would be redesigned.
 As a result, the last 100 R40As were built with a modified straight-ended style designed by Sundberg-Ferar (nicknamed the R40M), a design that would be used on the subsequent (and nearly identical) R42 order.

 In 1977, pantograph gates, salvaged from retired R1 through R9 cars, were modified and then installed on the front ends of the straight-ended R40A and R42 cars.
-Since the straight-ended R40As came factory equipped with baloney coiled spring type inter car safety barriers on their blind ends, they did not need such installations that the R42s received.
+Since the straight-ended R40As came factory equipped with "baloney" coil spring-type intercar safety barriers on their blind ends, they did not need such installations that the R42s received.